-During your studies, you may perform research in a variety of areas that include:
+During your studies, you may perform research in a variety of areas, including:

-More than 50 full-time graduate students pursue research under the supervision of 26 faculty members, making our physics program one of Texasí largest.
+More than 50 full-time graduate students conduct research under the supervision of 22 faculty members, making our physics program one of Texasí largest.
 A friendly and supportive team spirit characterizes the physics research laboratories and classrooms.

 We also offer a variety of other valuable opportunities to prepare you for success.
 Our students routinely author and co-author refereed publications in professional literature.
 Students also regularly participate in national and international professional meetings, where they present their research results, begin establishing their reputations as scientists and develop important networks of contacts.

-Students have the opportunity to participate in faculty-directed research that is funded by the National Science Foundation, the Air Force, the Army Research Office, NASA, the U.S. Department of Energy and industrial partners.
-There are numerous collaborative research opportunities involving interaction with scientists from prominent national institutions and Australia, Italy, Japan, Russia, Ukraine, Germany, Spain and Mexico.
+Students have opportunities to participate in facultydirected research thatís funded by the National Science Foundation, the Air Force, the Army Research Office, NASA, the U.S. Department of Energy and industrial partners.
+There are numerous collaborative research opportunities involving interaction with scientists from prominent national institutions and from Australia, Italy, Japan, Russia, Ukraine, Germany, Spain and Mexico.

-Students have access to world-class research facilities within the department such as the:
+Youíll have access to world-class research facilities in the department such as the:

 In addition, students have access to campus research facilities such as:

-You must meet the admission requirements of the Toulouse Graduate School® and the department.
-Successful applicants usually have a minimum 3.0 GPA and a minimum GRE score of 151 on the quantitative portion and a score of 4 or higher on the analytical section.
+You must meet the admission requirements of the graduate school and the department.
+Successful applicants usually have a minimum 3.0 GPA, a minimum GRE score of 151 on the quantitative reasoning portion and a score of 4 or higher on the analytical writing section.
 For more details, contact the Department of Physics or visit our website.

 Admission requirements to the doctoral program are similar to those for the masterís program.
-Admission to candidacy requires a satisfactory performance on the doctoral qualifying examination after completing the basic graduate physics curriculum, usually at the end of the second year of graduate study.
-More information about program admission is at the Physics website.
+Admission to candidacy requires a satisfactory performance on the doctoral qualifying exam after completing the basic graduate physics curriculum, usually at the end of the second year of graduate study.
+More information about program admission is at our website.

-The M.S. degree may be earned by completing 36 semester hours using one of three options: write a thesis, complete a Research Problems in Lieu of Thesis with written report or pass the masterís terminal examination.
+The M.S. degree requires completing 36 credit hours using one of three options: write a thesis, complete a Research Problems in Lieu of Thesis with written report or pass the masterís terminal exam.

 You should apply at the earliest opportunity.
 New physics graduate students may be considered for other graduate-level fellowships.
 You must be nominated for the fellowships by the department.

-More information about other financial assistance programs is on the Financial Aid website.
+More information about other financial assistance programs is at the financial aid website.